mehrazmorshed/blogbd/readme.txt

 * Images used in the demo are from Unsplash and are not included in the theme.

 == License ==
-BlogX is licensed under the GNU General Public License v2.0 or later.
+BlogBD is licensed under the GNU General Public License v2.0 or later.
 See the LICENSE file for more details.